Skip To Content

 Functions of a Vendor Portal

 Vendor portals are designed to enhance efficiency and transparency in the procurement process.
-They typically support various functions, including:
+They typically support various functions, including the following:

 Key Features of a Vendor Portal

-To support these functions, vendor portals typically offer a range of features, including:
+To support these functions, vendor portals typically offer the following features:

 1. Centralized Document Storage: For easy access to important documents.